-The Company uses derivatives to (i) minimize its exposures related to changes in foreign currency exchange rates and interest rates and (ii) facilitate cross-currency Business Solutions payments by writing derivatives to customers.
+The Company has used derivatives to: (i) minimize its exposures related to changes in foreign currency exchange rates and, periodically, interest rates and (ii) facilitate cross-currency Business Solutions payments by writing derivatives to customers.
 The Company recognizes all derivatives in the Other assets and Other liabilities captions in the accompanying Consolidated Balance Sheets at their fair value.
 All cash flows associated with derivatives are included in Cash flows from operating activities in the Consolidated Statements of Cash Flows.
 Certain of the Company's derivative arrangements are designated as either cash flow hedges or fair value hedges at the time of inception, and others are not designated as accounting hedges.

-- Cash flow hedges Cash flow hedges consist of foreign currency hedging of forecasted revenues, as well as hedges of the forecasted issuance of fixed-rate debt.
+Cash flow hedges - Cash flow hedges consist of foreign currency hedging of forecasted revenues, as well as hedges of the forecasted issuance of fixed-rate debt.
 Derivative fair value changes that are captured in AOCL are reclassified to earnings in the same period the hedged item affects earnings when the instrument is effective in offsetting the change in cash flows attributable to the risk being hedged.
 On January 1, 2018, the Company early adopted an accounting pronouncement related to hedging activities.
-As a result of the new accounting pronouncement, for foreign currency cash flow hedges entered into on or after January 1, 2018, the Company excludes time value from the assessment of effectiveness, and the initial value of the excluded components is amortized into Revenues within the Consolidated Statements of Income/(Loss).
-For foreign currency cash flow hedges entered into before January 1, 2018, all changes in the fair value of the excluded components are recognized immediately in Revenues for the years ended December 31, 2019 and 2018.
-For the year ended December 31, 2017, the changes in fair value of the excluded components were recognized immediately within the Consolidated Statements of Income/(Loss) and are included in Other income, net. - Fair value hedges Fair value hedges consist of hedges of fixed-rate debt, through interest rate swaps.
+As a result of the new accounting pronouncement, for foreign currency cash flow hedges entered into on or after January 1, 2018, the Company excludes time value from the assessment of effectiveness, and the initial value of the excluded components is amortized into Revenues within the Consolidated Statements of Income.
+For foreign currency cash flow hedges entered into before January 1, 2018, all changes in the fair value of the excluded components were recognized immediately in Revenues during the years ended December 31, 2019 and 2018.

+- Fair value hedges Fair value hedges consist of hedges of fixed-rate debt, through interest rate swaps.
 Changes in the fair value of derivatives that are designated as fair value hedges of fixed-rate debt are recorded in Interest expense.
 The offsetting change in value of the related debt instrument attributable to changes in the benchmark interest rate is also recorded in Interest expense.
-At December 31, 2019, there were no fair value hedges outstanding. - Undesignated Derivative contracts entered into to reduce the foreign exchange variability related to (i) money transfer settlement assets and obligations, generally with maturities from a few days up to one month, and (ii) certain foreign currency denominated cash and other asset and liability positions, typically with maturities of less than one year at inception, are not designated as hedges for accounting purposes and changes in their fair value are included in Selling, general, and administrative.
+There were no fair value hedges outstanding as of December 31, 2020 and 2019. - Undesignated Derivative contracts entered into to reduce the foreign exchange variability related to: (i) money transfer settlement assets and obligations, generally with maturities from a few days up to one month, and (ii) certain foreign currency denominated cash and other asset and liability positions, typically with maturities of less than one year at inception, are not designated as hedges for accounting purposes and changes in their fair value are included in Selling, general, and administrative.
 The Company is also exposed to risk from derivative contracts written to its customers arising from its cross-currency Business Solutions payments operations.
-The duration of these derivative contracts at inception is generally less than one year.
+The significant majority of these derivative contracts have a duration at inception of less than one year.
 The Company aggregates its Business Solutions payments foreign currency exposures arising from customer contracts, including the derivative contracts described above, and hedges the resulting net currency risks by entering into offsetting contracts with established financial institution counterparties (economic hedge contracts) as part of a broader foreign currency portfolio, including significant spot exchanges of currency in addition to forwards and options.
 The changes in fair value related to these contracts are recorded in Revenues.